keymholio/mimic/README.md

 ## Usage

 ### Via Javascript
-Replicate markup with id `myClone0` with a single line of Javascript
+Replicate markup with id `myClone0` with a single line of Javascript.
+Note: Your source clones need to have an ID starting with a 0 index.

     $('#myClone0').mimic(options);